-Real estate agents and lenders commonly use the acronym "REO" (Real Estate Owned) to describe a property acquired by a lender after an unsuccessful foreclosure auction sale.
+Real estate agents and lenders commonly use the acronym "REO" (Real Estate Owned) to describe lender/bank owned properties that are offered for sale.

 When REO properties are listed for sale, they may be subject to seller's bidding instructions.
 If not followed correctly the buyer's offer may be disqualified and possibly result in the forfeiture of its earnest money deposit.

 Therefore it's important for the buyer to retain a real estate agent experienced in REO sales.

 When looking for an REO property to buy, it's good to know the different stages of foreclosure so the buyer knows when it may become available for purchase.

 - LOAN DEFAULT: The borrower defaults on its mortgage payments.
 The lender issues a written demand to borrower to pay loan current by a specified deadline or else lender will initiate foreclosure proceedings.